 Reviewers continue to screen until this number, or a proportion of it corresponding to the desired level of recall, is reached.

 However, the estimation of the BIR fails to correctly take into account sampling uncertainty \footnote{Although Shemilt et al. \cite{Shemilt2014} employ a method to choose a sample size based on uncertainty, they fail to acknowledge the potential implications for recall of their choice.
 Their margin of error of 0.0025 and observed proportion of relevant studies of 0.0005 translate to estimates of $400 \pm 451$ relevant results.
 To reduce the margin of error to $\pm 5\%$ of estimated relevant studies, they would have had to screen 638,323 out of 804,919 results.
-See the notebook \url{https://github.com/mcallaghan/rapid-screening/blob/master/analysis/bir_theory.ipynb} that accompanies this paper for a detailed discussion}.
+See the notebook \url{https://github.com/mcallaghan/rapid-screening/blob/master/analysis/bir_theory.ipynb} that accompanies this paper for a detailed discussion.}.

 This uncertainty is crucial, as errors can have severe consequences.
-If the estimated number of relevant documents is even one unit above the true value, then no work savings will be achieved.
-If the number of relevant documents is underestimated, then the recall achieved will be less than 100\%.
+Let us assume that users will stop screening when they have identified 95\% of the relevant number of documents.
+If the estimated number of relevant documents is more than the true number of relevant documents divided by 0.95, then the users will never see 95\% of the estimated number.
+This means that they will keep screening until they have seen all documents, and no work savings will be achieved.
+Conversely, if the number of relevant documents is underestimated by even a single unit, then the recall achieved will be lower than the target.

 The number of relevant documents drawn without replacement from a finite sample of documents follows the hypergeometric distribution.

 Figure \ref{fig:bir_error} shows the distribution of the predicted number of documents after drawing 1,000 documents from a total of 20,000 documents, where 500 documents (2.5\%) are relevant.
 The left shaded portion of the graph shows all the cases where the recall will be less than 95\%.
-This occurs 35.91\% of the time.
-The right shaded portion of the graph shows the cases where the number of relevant documents is overestimated and no work savings could be made.
-This occurs 46.24\% of the time.
-In only 17.85\% of cases can work savings be achieved while still achieving a recall of at least 95\%.
+This occurs 48\% of the time.
+The right shaded portion of the graph shows the cases where the number of relevant documents is overestimated so much that no work savings could be made to achieve a target recall of 95\%.
+This occurs 29\% of the time.
+In only 23\% of cases can work savings be achieved while still achieving a recall of at least 95\%.

 Figure \ref{fig:bir_error_distribution} shows the probability distribution of these errors according to the sample size.
-Even in very large samples both types of error remain frequent).
+Even in very large samples both types of error remain frequent.

-This shows how baseline estimation inevitably offers poor reliability, both in terms of recall and in work saved.
+This shows how baseline estimation inevitably offers poor reliability, either in terms of recall or in work saved.

 \subsubsection*{Heuristic Stopping Criteria}